Walt Disney World Temporarily Suspends Dining Plans, FastPasses, And Extra Magic Hours

-Significant changes are coming to the Walt Disney World Resort upon the parks reopening in mid-July, but it’s more than anyone imagined.
+Significant changes are coming to the Walt Disney World Resort upon the parks’ reopening in mid-July, but it’s more than anyone imagined.
 Due to the coronavirus pandemic, Disney will implement social distancing and limited capacity in the theme parks.
-Now, Disney is temporarily suspending FastPass+ reservations, Extra Magic Hours, and all Disney dining plans as well.
+Now, the company is temporarily suspending FastPass+ reservations, Extra Magic Hours, and all Disney dining plans as well.

 On July 11, 2020, Magic Kingdom and Disney’s Animal Kingdom will reopen.
 Epcot and Disney’s Hollywood Studios will open on July 15.
 Leading up to those parks allowing guests back in, Disney has confirmed that major changes will be in place for the remainder of 2020.